How do I discover accounts to follow on Mastodon and the Fediverse?

 What if a server closes down?
 What happens to my account?

-Servers do sometimes decide to close down.
-However, all of the servers listed at JoinMastodon.org ⧉ and Fedi.Garden ⧉ are required to give at least three months notice if this happens.
-This gives the server’s members time to transfer their accounts to other servers.
-The transfer process lets people keep their followers and follows.
+Fediverse servers do sometimes decide to close for a variety of reasons.
+However, all of the servers listed at JoinMastodon.org ⧉ and Fedi.Garden ⧉ have promised to give at least three months notice if they are going to close down.
+This gives the server’s members lots of time to transfer their accounts to other servers.
+The transfer process lets people keep their followers, follows, blocks etc.

 ↩ Back to the front page